package graph

 Although this object contains Arrays, you should treat it as immutable.

-Vertex(tileId: TileId, index: VertexIndex) extends Product with Serializable
+- case class Vertex(tileId: TileId, index: VertexIndex) extends Product with Serializable

 Defines a vertex

-VertexIndex(value: Int) extends AnyVal with Product with Serializable
+- final case class VertexIndex(value: Int) extends AnyVal with Product with Serializable

 Represents the index of a vertex inside a graph partition.

-VertexRange(vertex: Vertex, start: Double, end: Double) extends Product with Serializable
+- case class VertexRange(vertex: Vertex, start: Double, end: Double) extends Product with Serializable

 Represents a continuous part of a vertex.